Stochastic Oscillator Technical Analysis and Stochastic Oscillator Technical Signals

 - Slow line %D is the signal

-3 Types of Stochastics Oscillators: Fast, Slow and Full Stochastics
+3 Types of Stochastics Oscillators Indicators: Fast, Slow & Full Stochastics

-There are Three types are: fast, slow and full Stochastic.
-The three indicators look at a given chart period for examples 14 day period, and measures how the price of today's close compares to the high and low range of time period that is being used to calculate the stochastic.
+There are 3 types are: fast, slow & full Stochastic.
+The three technical indicators look at a given chart period for example 14 day period, and measures how the market price of today's close compares to the high and low range of time period that's being used to calculate the stochastic.

-- In an uptrend, price often tends to close at the high of candle.
+- In an uptrend, price often tends to close at the high of stick.

 - In a downtrend, price tends to close at the low of candle.

-This indicator shows the momentum of the Forex trends, & identifies the times when a market is overbought or oversold.
+This indicator shows the momentum of the Forex trends, and identifies the times when a market is over-bought or oversold.

-Buy signal - % K line crosses above %D line (both lines heading upwards)
+Buy signal - Percentage K line crosses above %D line (both lines moving upwards)

-Sell signal - %K line crosses below the %D line (both lines heading downwards)
+Sell trading signal - %K line crosses below the %D line (both lines heading downwards)

 50-level Crossover: